 Public and Regulatory

-In addition, he has extensive experience in confiscation proceedings pursuant to the Proceeds of Crime Act 2002 and is a member of the CPS Specialist Proceeds of Crime advocates panel.
-As a result, he is able to provide a complete service to clients from pre-charging advice, through trial, to confiscation proceedings.
-This is particularly important for Trading Standards and Local Authorities as well as private clients who can benefit from complete advice from the outset of their case.
+Jonathan has extensive experience in confiscation proceedings pursuant to the Proceeds of Crime Act 2002 and is a member of the CPS Specialist Proceeds of Crime advocate’s panel.
+As a result, he can provide a complete service to clients from pre-charging advice, through trial, to confiscation proceedings.

 - Offences under the Fraud Act 2006